Blanche of Navarre, Countess of Champagne: Regent of Champagne

+War of the Succession of Champagne

-Theobald III died young on 24 May 1201, leaving her pregnant.
-When she gave birth to a son on 30 May 1201, he immediately became Theobald IV, Count of Champagne (Theobald I of Navarre).
-Blanche ruled the county as regent until Theobald turned 21 years old in 1222.
-The regency was plagued by a number of difficulties.
-Blanche's brother-in-law, count Henry II had left behind a great deal of debt.
+The regency was plagued by a number of difficulties, however, as Blanche's brother-in-law, Count Henry II had left behind a great deal of debt.
 Henry was the elder son but had transferred the land to his younger brother, Theobald III.

-Furthermore, their son Theobald IV's right to the succession of Champagne was challenged by Henry's daughter Philippa and her husband, Erard I of Brienne, Count of Ramerupt and one of the more powerful Champagne nobles.
-The conflict with the Briennes broke into open warfare in 1215, in what became known as the Champagne War of Succession, and was not resolved until after Theobald came of age in 1222.
-After the death of her husband, however, Blanche had taken immediate action to secure the county of Champagne for her son.
-She found King Philip at Sens and paid him homage, which was the first homage rendered by a countess.
+Furthermore, their son Theobald IV's right to the succession of Champagne was challenged by Henry's daughter Philippa of Champagne and her husband, Erard I of Brienne, Count of Ramerupt and one of the more powerful Champagne nobles, who had been living in the Holy Land.
+The conflict with the Briennes broke into open warfare in 1215, in what became known as the War of the Succession of Champagne, and was not resolved until after Theobald came of age in 1222.

+After the death of her husband, however, Blanche had taken immediate action to secure the legal status of her son and the county of Champagne for him.
+She found King Philip II of France at Sens and paid him homage the week after her husband's funeral, which was the first homage rendered by a countess.
 She did this to maintain wardship and the right over her lands and in exchange she promised to not marry without the king's permission.
-Prince Louis then proclaimed in a letter to Jean of Brienne, that neither he nor King Philip would hear a challenge against Theobald IV's claim until he was twenty-one.
+Prince Louis (the future King Louis VIII of France) then proclaimed in a letter to John of Brienne, King of Jerusalem, that neither he nor King Philip would hear a challenge against Theobald IV's claim until he was twenty-one.
 In this letter, Prince Louis also confirmed that Henry II did indeed transfer the land to his brother.
 At that time Theobald and Blanche bought out their rights for a substantial monetary payment.

+The papacy supported Blanche, declaring both Henry II's marriage invalid and Erard and Philippa within the prohibited degrees of kinship.
+Pope Innocent III issued interdicts and excommunicated rebel barons.
+His successor Pope Honorius III also prohibited Erard and Philippa from continuing their demands with arms, under penalty of excommunication.
+Erard renounced any claim on Champagne on 2 November 1221 and Philippa in April 1222.

 Blanche had also arranged the dowry of Henry II's elder daughter Alice of Champagne, when she married the young Hugh I of Cyprus.
 In the 1230s, in order to settle with Alice, Theobald IV had to sell his overlordship over the counties of Blois, Sancerre, and Châteaudun to Louis IX of France.